Major development postpones opening statements in former Miami Hurricane Byran Pata’s murder trial

 “I do think we want answers to these types of things to be able to put some puzzle pieces together for the ethical obligation that we all have,” Miranda said.

-The delay came as nearly 17 of Pata’s family members arrived at the courthouse expecting opening statements to begin.
+This delay to opening statements came as nearly 17 of Pata’s family members arrived at the courthouse expecting opening statements to begin.
 Among them was Pata’s mother, Jeanette, who is now wheelchair-bound but attended court.

-The trial is expected to move forward once the court resolves the issues surrounding the newly presented information, at which point both sides will present their accounts of what occurred the night Pata was killed.
+The opening statements and trial are expected to move forward Wednesday morning, once the court resolves the issues surrounding the newly presented information.